The-Sigmas/Project_M294_Forum/README.md

 - A reply form is visible after the thread
 - Users can input their reply and submit it
 - the reply is added to the thread and displayed by recent
-- Validation ensures that the Name and reply isn't empty
+- Validation ensures that the reply isn't empty
 - Users see a success or error massage based on the outcome of their reply
 ### Delete my Threads
 As a User i want to delete my Threads if i want to <br/>
 **Acceptance Criteria** <br/>
 - Users see an "Delete" button on Threads
 - Clicking "Delete" shows a confirmation before removing the post from the Thread
-### Search Forum
-As a user, I want to search for threads by name or similar to the name so i can find discussions that iterest me <br/>
-**Acceptance Criteria** <br/>
-- A search bar allows users to input words
-- Threads with matching or similar Names are displayed as search results
-- Results are shown in order of the most recent and are linked to the thread

 ## Storyboard
 We made a storyboard how the website should look and feel <br/>